20 Best Things to Do in Zion National Park

 Cathedral Wash Trail

-I write this because I think it’s important to mention that there is no need to rush back at the end of a hike to catch one of the canyon shuttles, unless you’re nearing the last shuttle of the day.
+I write this because I think it’s important to mention that there is no need to rush back at the end of a hike to catch one of the shuttles—unless you’re nearing the last shuttle of the day!

-That said, the shuttles in Zion Canyon run very frequently, so much so that it will never be too long to wait at any of the stops stretching from the Zion Canyon Visitor Center to the Temple of Sinawava (the Riverside Walk).
+I say this because the shuttles in Zion Canyon run very frequently, so much so that it will never be too long to wait at any of the stops stretching from the Zion Canyon Visitor Center to the Temple of Sinawava, the start of the Riverside Walk and The Narrows bottom-up.

 2. Leave Zion Canyon.